binnes/moreNodeRedWorkshop/en/part5/broker/README.md

     ```docker run -itd -p 8883:8883 -v <full path to broker directory>/broker:/mosquitto --name mqttBroker eclipse-mosquitto```

     replace the `<full path to broker directory>` with the **fully qualified path** of the directory containing the broker directory, cloned from this repo.

-Use the **/** character to separate directories on all platforms including Windows.
-Do not include the drive letter on Windows platforms.
+    e.g. On windows, if I cloned the repository into my home directory **c:\Users\brian** then the command would be:
+    ```docker run -itd -p 8883:8883 -v c:\Users\brian\moreNodeRedWorkshop\en\part5\broker:/mosquitto --name mqttBroker eclipse-mosquitto```

+    On Mac or Linux, if I cloned the repository into home directory **/Users/brian** then the command would be:
+    ```docker run -itd -p 8883:8883 -v /Users/brian/moreNodeRedWorkshop/en/part5/broker:/mosquitto --name mqttBroker eclipse-mosquitto```

 4. Create a broker user in the container.
 For this example the username is **mosquitto** with password **passw0rd**: